 1951 Davis Snow's The Long Days aren't very.
 Frances Starr plays a domineering mother who drives her husband and three sons to drink.
 She tossed her meddlesome daughter-in-law into an asylum and one night accidentally kills the one lush who was loyal to her.
 It runs three performances at the Empire Theatre on Broadway.

-2010 American Idiot, the musical based on the Grammy Award-winning rock album by Green Day, and featuring direction by Michael Mayer, opens at the St. James Theatre.
+2010 American Idiot, the musical based on the Grammy Award-winning rock album by Green Day, directed by Michael Mayer, opens at the St. James Theatre.
 John Gallagher, Jr., Michael Esper, and Stark Sands star as three friends who attempt to escape from lives in suburbia.

 2011 Following a 2009 London premiere, the musical stage adaptation Sister Act—featuring a score by Alan Menken and Glenn Slater—opens in New York at the Broadway Theatre.
 Patina Miller makes her Broadway debut as Deloris Van Cartier, a singer on the run who transforms the lives of a convent full of nuns when she hides out among them.

-Watch highlights from the 2011 Broadway musical Sister Act:
+Watch highlights from the 2010 Broadway production of American Idiot: